-Janel Jensen is an alumnus of Southern Adventist University.
+Janel Jensen is an alumna of Southern Adventist University.
 She graduated in 2012 with her B.A. in English and a secondary teaching certificate.
 She then attended Pacific Union College and received her elementary certificate.
 Janel graduated in 2015 with her masters of science in curriculum and instruction.
-She is currently working on her masters of science in Instructional Leadership.
+Recently, she graduated with her Masters of Science in Instructional Leadership.
 Janel and her husband Geoffrey have a young son and recently welcomed their infant daughter to the family.